pycroscopy/atomai/README.md

 ### Custom models

 Finally, it is possible to use AtomAI trainers and predictors for easy work with custom PyTorch models.
-Suppose we define a custom Pytorch neural network as
+Suppose we define a custom denoising autoencoder in Pytorch as
 ```python
 import torch
 from atomai.nets import ConvBlock, UpsampleBlock

 torch_encoder = torch.nn.Sequential(
     ConvBlock(ndim=2, nb_layers=1, input_channels=1, output_channels=8, batch_norm=True),
     torch.nn.MaxPool2d(2, 2),